Denver's Matt Nyman, Delta Force Veteran And Adaptive Mountaineer, To Receive Arlington Military Funeral

 It’s the first time so many lives were lost in the same avalanche in the park, according to an Anchorage Daily News article.

-Nyman’s service will be held at 1 p.m. – or 1300 hours, if, like so many of his friends, you prefer military time – at Horan and McConaty funeral home in Centennial.
-Capacity is limited and the event will be livestreamed.

-A GoFundMe page has been established to help pay for his funeral expenses.
+A GoFundMe page has been established to help pay for Nyman’s funeral expenses.

-MORE: 'I'm Ready': CBS4's Rick Sallinger Receives 2nd Dose Of Pfizer COVID Vaccine